 - Even though you can now create a new data source now in Tableau Server and Tableau Online, the number of “connectors” is limited.
 In 2018.2 of Tableau Online, there are only 10 different connectors whereas in Tableau Desktop there are over 70.
 (Likely Tableau will be adding to the list of connectors with every release).

 Tableau Server/Tableau Online allow for much more than the creation of worksheets and data sources.
 They let you organize content into projects and folders, set up daily, weekly or monthly subscriptions, and group users by project or department.
 The differences we have listed pertain to the dashboard authoring and publishing components of Tableau Desktop and Tableau Server.

-The latest software release brings Tableau users the freedom to do end-to-end web authoring right from a browser.
-And the new Creator license means you don’t have to choose between Tableau Desktop and Tableau Server because you get both.
+This software release brings Tableau users the freedom to do end-to-end web authoring right from a browser.
+And the Creator license means you don’t have to choose between Tableau Desktop and Tableau Server because you get both.
 When it comes to selecting which Tableau tool to use, Desktop or Server, the choice becomes a matter of personal preference and what is available in your company’s Tableau environment.